When you’re out of ideas to travel the world, check this out. I have gathered 12 route ideas that will surely make for some kick-ass adventures!

 READ MORE: Transnistria – Trans…what???

 If you want to visit Abkhazia, best is to go from Russia.
 I never managed to get in from the Georgian side (despite having permits).
 There are very mixed experiences though, check the comments in this article for the latest.
 Think twice before visiting the Republics of Luhansk and Donetsk.
-The east of Ukraine observes a shaky cease fire and every day there are still casualties.
-In Transnistria watch out for the KGB and accusations of being a spy.
+In Transnistria watch out for the KGB, I almost faced accusations of being a spy.

 12. All countries and territories in the world

 If visiting all countries in the world just isn’t enough for you, why not try to visit all 325 countries and territories in the world?
 The Travelers’ Century Club lists just 21 people who have ever reached this epic milestone.